 I qualified as a solicitor in the Technology Media and Telecoms (TMT) team in a large international law firm with a focus on financial services outsourcing and data protection.
-I decided to move in-house as a Privacy Counsel as I wanted to be more embedded within the business and to embrace the opportunity to build and manage an international privacy program from end-end.
-Through various promotions and organisational growth, I am now the Privacy Director and currently lead the privacy function across Europe, Middle East, Latin America, Bermuda and Asia Pacific.
+I decided to move in-house as a Privacy Counsel as I wanted to be more embedded within the business and embrace the opportunity to build and manage an international privacy program from end-end.
+Through various promotions and organisational growth, I am now the Privacy Director and currently lead the privacy function across Europe, the Middle East, Latin America, Bermuda, and Asia Pacific.

 Communication is incredibly important in my role as I have to communicate complex legal issues in an easy to digest manner and often delivered in multiple languages.
-I have also developed the skill of keeping a level head in the face of multiple competing priorities and an ability to always find something to laugh about.
+I’ve also developed the skill of keeping a level head in the face of multiple competing priorities and an ability to always find something to laugh about.

-My advice to business students is to be curious both inside and outside the classroom – observe new ideas, continuously network, explore possibilities, ask questions, read diverse literature and do activities that excite you.
+My advice to business students is to be curious both inside and outside the classroom – observe new ideas, continuously network, explore possibilities, ask questions, read diverse literature, and do activities that excite you.

-Discover more about our Business Advisory Board
+Discover more about our Business Advisory Board.